ellisbrown/ellisbrown.github.io/_posts/2017-12-26-name2gender-introduction.md

   <figcaption>source: https://goo.gl/BB7h2A</figcaption>
 </figure>

 Following the direction of the [PyTorch name nationality classification example](https://goo.gl/BB7h2A), we create a simple network with 2 [linear layers](http://pytorch.org/docs/master/nn.html#linear-layers) operating on an input and hidden state, and a [LogSoftmax](http://pytorch.org/docs/master/nn.html#logsoftmax) layer on the output.
-I use 128 hidden units [[4](#references)].
+I use 128 hidden units.[^4]

 This is a very simple network definition, and likely could be improved by adding more linear layers or better shaping the network.